 First Dimension of Power—Look for situations where people who have authority to directly impact the course of an issue have a say in making key decisions.
 Often, this takes the form of an actual legislative vote, executive command or veto, or court ruling, but other actions might fit into the first dimension as well.
 Also look for nondecisions—decisions to not decide an issue, which typically benefit one side more than another.

 Second Dimension of Power—Look for biases in the rules of the game and for procedures that favor one side over another.
 Do the rules of politics affect the struggle such that one side has higher hurdles to overcome?
 Look for people or groups whose stories are told by others, for those stories tend to be self-serving.
-The novelist Chimamanda Adichie says that “power is the ability not just to tell the story of another person, but to make it the definitive story of that person.”7 Look for situations where one actor gets to tell the story of another actor.
+The novelist Chimamanda Adichie says that “power is the ability not just to tell the story of another person, but to make it the definitive story of that person.”(7) Look for situations where one actor gets to tell the story of another actor.
+Look also for societal values and myths, the existence of which stacks the political deck in favor of particular interests

 Third Dimension of Power—Look for people who have had the wool pulled over their eyes, who are apparently acting against their own interests, or who take on the viewpoint of others.
 Look for people who possess resources and access to media or educational tools with which to manipulate attitudes and opinions.
 Are they able to use those resources or that access to shape the political preferences of other actors in the polity?